 Grantham didn’t consider the equity market to have the attributes of a bubble in February.

-Second guessing how far a bubble can rise is a fool’s errand.
-Bitcoin went to 20,000 when many though that it had gone too far at 2,000.
+Second-guessing how far a bubble can rise is a fool’s errand.
+Bitcoin went to 20,000 when many thought that it had gone too far at 2,000.
 The Fed looks like it is too scared to let asset prices fall.
 Just how infinite is their balance sheet is anyone’s guess.
 The equity market has been ebbing and flowing with the rate of change of their balance sheet and they still appear to be primed at the pump.